 "Philip Gould was a brilliant political strategist, a renowned pollster, a superb adviser - but he was much more, a man of strong principles and high ideals who communicated to all around him an infectious belief in a Labour party which rose to the aspirations of the British people," he said.

-"Even when seriously ill he continued to fight for the ideals he believed in."'Driving a revolution'
+"Even when seriously ill he continued to fight for the ideals he believed in."

 Lord Gould championed the use of focus groups, made up of ordinary voters, to track public opinion and reaction to particular policies.